geerlingguy/drupal-operator/README.md

      ```
      kubectl apply -f my-drupal-site.yml
      ```

+There are many other options you can provide in the `spec`, to control the deployment and how it integrates with external services (e.g. set `manage_database` to `false` and override the `database_` options to integrate with a separate database backend).

 > You can also deploy `Drupal` applications into other namespaces by changing `metadata.namespace`, or deploy multiple `Drupal` instances into the same namespace by changing `metadata.name`.